evankiely/OpynSpecimen/README.md

 ## Introduction
 This library is designed to help overcome various points of friction discovered while using [OpenSpecimen](https://github.com/krishagni/openspecimen).

 **Note**: The Beta version is the most recent and up to date revision.
 All Alpha code in this repository should be considered deprecated.
-It may still work, but contains a number of bugs and should not be used, except as a tool to build understanding.

 ## Getting Started